One of our family's favorite Thanksgiving traditions is having each family member make an apple turkey.

 - Big red delicious apples - enough for one per person making the apple turkeys

-- Gum drops or small colored marshmallows
+- Small colored marshmallows

 - Large marshmallows